bbauska/JS-Definitive/README.md

 square(plus1(y)) // => 16: invoke two functions in one expression
 </pre>

 <p>In ES6 and later, there is a shorthand syntax for defining functions.
-This concise syn‐
+This concise syntax uses
-tax uses => to separate the argument list from the function body, so functions defined this way are known as arrow functions.
+=&gt; to separate the argument list from the function body, so functions defined this way are known as arrow functions.
 Arrow functions are most commonly used when you want to pass an unnamed function as an argument to another function.
 The preceding code looks like this when rewritten to use arrow functions:</p>

 <pre>
 const plus1 = x => x + 1; // The input x maps to the output x + 1